 Summary of the Position and Goals of the Ministry

-- Plan and lead age appropriate games, activities, and other events to provide youth with constructive recreation, along with demonstrating appropriate Christian behavior and providing a place that is attractive to individuals who are not yet connected with Sterling United Methodist Church and/or have not yet given their lives to Jesus Christ.
+- Plan and lead age-appropriate games, activities, and other events to provide youth with constructive recreation, along with demonstrating appropriate Christian behavior and providing a place that is attractive to individuals who are not yet connected with Sterling United Methodist Church and/or have not yet given their lives to Jesus Christ.

-- Coordinate Confirmation classes in partnership with the Senior Pastor and provide leadership for confirmands, mentors and parents beyond the classroom.
+- Coordinate Confirmation classes in partnership with the Senior Pastor and provide leadership for confirmands, mentors, and parents beyond the classroom.

-- Develop programs to appeal to post college youth, including participation as mentors to youth and senior members of the congregation.
+- Develop programs to appeal to post-college youth, including participation as mentors to youth and senior members of the congregation.

 - Create opportunities for youth to participate in group activities such as retreats, rallies, camping, overnight lock-ins, service projects, etc.

-- Coordinate opportunities for youth participation in in local missions.
+- Coordinate opportunities for youth participation in local missions.
 Work with the UMW and Missions Committee to determine practical ways youth can work on local projects.

-- Connect to local community by developing partnerships with Park View High School, Sterling Middle School, and other local middle and high schools in the Sterling area.
+- Connect to the local community by developing partnerships with Park View High School, Sterling Middle School, and other local middle and high schools in the Sterling area.

-- Encourage participation in the SUMC annual theater production from a cross section of local churches and schools in the Sterling area.
+- Encourage participation in the SUMC annual theater production from a cross-section of local churches and schools in the Sterling area.

 - Partner with other youth groups in local churches on large community events.